simplecontainer/docs/docs/installation/running-cluster.md

 # Running cluster mode

-The simplecontainer can as a single node or in cluster mode.
+The simplecontainer can run as a single node or in cluster mode.

 Cluster mode enables multiple docker daemons to run containers and simplecontainer orchestrates them.